 Another outdoor art market in the Vedado neighborhood of Havana:

 A produce market in Centro Habana sold the biggest avocados I’ve ever seen.
+They were only 10 CUP each, which works out to 50 cents U.S.!

 Here’s one thing Cuba does better than the U.S. Their stoplights have countdowns that let drivers know how many seconds until the light turns green!